 5. Climate Change

-The coastal environment is vulnerable to climate change and the related implications.
+The coastal environment is vulnerable to climate change and its related implications.
 Pollution, both chemical and trash, is a major contributor to climate change.

 Climate change has also led to an increase in extreme weather events, which can carry higher levels of pollutants to beaches more frequently.